-- wallClock (dvbcss.clock.ClockBase) The clock to be used as the wall clock for protocol interactions - precisionSecs (float) The precision (in seconds) to be reported for the clock in protocol interactions - maxFreqErrorPpm (float) The clock maximum frequency error in parts-per-million - followup (bool) Set to True if the Wall Clock Server should send follow-up responses
+- wallClock (dvbcss.clock.ClockBase) The clock to be used as the wall clock for protocol interactions - precisionSecs (float) Optional.
+Override using the precision of the provided clock and instead use this value.
+It is the precision (in seconds) to be reported for the clock in protocol interactions - maxFreqErrorPpm (float or None) Optional.
+Override using the getRootMaxFreqError() of the clock and instead use this value.
+It is the clock maximum frequency error in parts-per-million - followup (bool) Set to True if the Wall Clock Server should send follow-up responses